Publications

 “Maynard Dixon’s Masculinist Take on the American West,” in Maynard Dixon, ed.
 Kenneth Hartvigsen (Salt Lake City: University of Utah Press, 2025), forthcoming.

-“Color Blind, Age Bound: Grandma Moses and Modern American Art,” in Grandma Moses: Reconsidering an American Icon, ed.
-Leslie Umberger (Washington, D.C.: Smithsonian American Art Museum, 2025), forthcoming.
+“Age, Race, and Memory: Grandma Mose’s Postwar Appeal,” in Grandma Moses: Reconsidering an American Icon, ed.
+Leslie Umberger (Washington, DC: Smithsonian American Art Museum, 2025), forthcoming

 “Spiritual Surrealists: Joseph Cornell, Mina Loy, and Religious Currents in Interwar American Surrealism,” in Dada and Surrealism: Transatlantic Transactions Between the Great War and The Cold War, ed.
 James W. McManus (London: Bloomsbury Press, 2024), forthcoming.